 In addition to the above strategies and policies, Devolutions’ suite of solutions can help organizations effectively and affordably reduce the risk of privileged account abuse:

-- Devolutions Password Server features a new integrated PAM component that supports a variety of PAM functions, including account discovery, account check out approval, and an automatic password rotation.
+- Devolutions Server features an integrated PAM component that supports a variety of PAM functions, including account discovery, account check out approval, and an automatic password rotation.
 Learn more here.

-- Devolutions Password Hub features role-based access control, a centralized password vault, a strong password generator, total access control, and more.
-Also, due to the coronavirus pandemic, the free trial period for DPH has been extended from 30 days to 90 days.
+- Password Hub Business features role-based access control, a centralized password vault, a strong password generator, total access control, and more.
 Learn more here.

-- Remote Desktop Manager features role-base access control, account brokering, administrative password sharing, session recording, centralized password vaulting, and more.
+- Remote Desktop Manager features role-based access control, account brokering, administrative password sharing, session recording, centralized password vaulting, and more.
 Learn more here.

 From the Desk of Our CISO Martin Lemay:

 The abuse or compromise of a privileged account usually results in havoc.
 Hours, days, months, and years of effort and money can be invested in preventing such a situation.
 However, no security professional will claim 100% security and, therefore, there is always the possibility that such a scenario will happen.
 This is why all organizations should prepare for the worst and apply the following guidelines on top of the tips previously stated:

 - Define a well-documented incident response plan and train your staff on a regular basis.
 Organizations need to react quickly and efficiently to recover from situations where a privileged account has been compromised.
 Untrained personnel will be slow, sloppy, and may allow malicious actors to perform more damage.

 - Backup your data securely.
 Make sure you are prepared for the worst-case scenario and have a copy of your data in a different environment – and protected by different privileged accounts.
 Recovery procedures and the integrity of backups should be tested periodically.